About the Site

 The New Game

 The new Tékumel: The Empire of the Petal Throne game was published by Guardians of Order in 2005.
 The new game is based on Big Eyes, Small Mouth and the Tri-Stat System.
 The core book is a complete game with character generation, some nonhuman races as PCs, monsters, all Universal and Generic spells, some Temple spells, and focuses on Tsolyánu.
 Its suggested retail price is $39.95.
-It should be available from your F.L.G.S (Friendly Local Gaming Store).
+It is available from Tita’s House of Games.

 What happened to Guardians of Order?